 Final hold: Ensures all analytes elute and the column is ready for the next injection.

-Caste study: Column Oven Temperature Program for a mixture of solvents and semi-volatiles
+Typical Example of Column Oven Temperature Program (for a mixture of solvents and semi-volatiles)

 Initial Temp: 50°C, hold 2 min